stavskal/StudentLife-DataMining-ModelTraining/README.md

 ####training.py is the main script used for Model training to predict participant's stress level

-####processingFunctions.py provides many usefull functions to assist the above process
+processingFunctions.py provides many usefull functions to assist the above process

-####all the rest scripts are used to insert/drop tables in DB
+-> all the rest scripts are used to insert/drop tables in DB